 7. You’re not building your savings.

-- Start saving 5% of your income for emergencies and savings goals.
+- How to Solve it: Start saving 5% of your income for emergencies and savings goals.
 Budget aggressively to set aside extra money to reach this amount, and as you pay down outstanding debts, increase the amount you are putting into savings to 10% of your income.

-8. You don’t know your debt situation or have a budget.
+8. You’re unaware of your debt problems or have a budget.

-- Attend a free online budgeting webinar or take a free course, then create a budget right away.
+- How to Solve it: Attend a free online budgeting webinar or take a free course, then create a budget right away.
 Budgeting starts with tracking your spending, which includes assessing your overall debt payment situation.
 Knowing where you stand is the first step toward getting on the right track.

 9. You’re over-limit or getting declined at the point of sale.

-If you have a card that is maxed out or near its limit, that’s a problem.
-If you have to try more than one card at the register until one of them is accepted, then it’s time to stop borrowing and take stock of your situation.
-Also update your budget to make sure you have a plan to get everything paid off.
+Credit cards are useful for daily costs, especially when the balance is settled regularly.
+If you have a card that is maxed out or near its limit, you have a credit card debt problem.
+If you have to try more than one card at the register until one of them is accepted, it’s time to stop borrowing and take stock of your situation.

 10. Your debts are affecting your personal relationships.

-- If you haven’t created a household budget that includes the active participation of everyone in your family, you need to open up and get everyone on the same page.
+- How to Solve it: If you haven’t created a household budget that includes the active participation of everyone in your family, you need to open up and get everyone on the same page.
 Check out our free “Couples & Money” and “Raising a Money-Smart Child” workbooks from our downloads page.

 There are plenty of other warning signs to look out for with regard to financial troubles; the ten listed here focus specifically on debt.
 If you are struggling with debt, or showing any of these warning signs, credit.org can help.
-It doesn’t matter if it’s credit card debt or some other financial obligation—our financial coaches are certified through the National Foundation for Credit Counseling (“NFCC”) and can help you create a budget and come up with a workable plan to address your debt situation.
+Our coaches can help you create a budget and come up with a workable plan to address your debt situation.